hikmahDikko/FoodDelivery-API/README.md

 6. Order Checkout : Handles the collection of all items in the cart and check out the items after successful payment.

 7. Order History : Handles the collection of order history of each user, user can get one history and can also delete from histories.

+8. Review Service : Handles the creation of ratings and reviews, update, delete, get one and get all reviews.